Smudge202/smudge202.github.io/_posts/2017-10-11-neural-networks.md

 Thanks to authors like [Steven Miller](https://stevenmiller888.github.io) and [John Wakefield](http://www.robosoup.com/category/neural-network), plebs with no background or higher education (like me) have access to some great resources.

 I know from reading through these and many other articles on the subject, that I should probably pick an existing framework.
 However, I won't.
-Not because of any *Not-Invented-Here* stance, but because I really need to get to grips with how this mechanisms work.
+Not because of any *Not-Invented-Here* stance, but because I really need to get to grips with how these mechanisms work.
 I don't *want* to write a framework, but I *do* want to learn how they work.

 So, my first steps are to create a framework that can handle the most simple of neural networks, the *Single Layer Perceptron*.
 To prove the fundamentals of my framework, I want to start with an easy challenge like that proposed by [Trent Sartain](https://github.com/trentsartain), to create a network that can [solve *Exclusive Or (XOR)*](https://github.com/trentsartain/Neural-Network#what-are-the-parts-of-a-neural-network).